xl0/lovely-docs/doc_db/sveltejs-svelte/Runes/essence.md

-Svelte runes are $-prefixed compiler keywords for managing reactive state, derived values, side effects, and component communication.
+Runes are $-prefixed compiler keywords that manage reactive state, derived values, side effects, and component communication in Svelte.